Xbox One Streaming Guide: How to stream on your Xbox

 Now you are ready to stream your first game.
 Make sure that the game has already loaded up to the menu before you start the app, otherwise the Xbox One could crash.
 When the Twitch app is launched for the first time, it automatically performs a network check to select the ideal bitrate for your internet connection.
 You can repeat the test at any time or manually choose another quality.

-Settings within the Twitch-App
+Settings within the Twitch-App How to stream with your Xbox

 When the Twitch app is started for the first time, some preferences still have to be set.
 These include: